Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Damage to the nerves in the leg and foot are another common cause of

-numb feet.
+numb feet and toes.
 Our nervous systems can be divided into two parts

 Damage to the peripheral nervous system is known as peripheral neuropathy and affects how signals are transmitted from the nerves to the central nervous system, commonly causing foot numbness.
 There are a number of different causes of peripheral neuropathy including: